Complex and Adaptive Dynamical Systems: A Primer: Small-World Models

-which tends to $3/4$ in the limit of large $z$. \item\underline{Lattices with dimension $d$}\\ Square or cubic lattices have dimension $d=2,3$ respectively.
+\item[--]{Lattices with Dimension $d$}: Square or cubic lattices have dimension $d=2,3$, respectively.
 The clustering coefficient for general dimension $d$ is

-which generalizes Eq.\ (\ref{networks1_C_1d}).
-We note that the clustering coefficient tends to $3/4$ for $z\gg2d$ for regular hyper-cubic lattices in all dimensions. \end{itemize}
+which generalizes Eq.~(\ref{networks1_C_1d}).
+We note that the clustering coefficient tends to $3/4$ for $z\gg2d$ for regular hypercubic lattices in all dimensions. \end{itemize}

-\underline{\bf Distances in lattice models}\\ Regular lattices do not show the small world effect.
-A regular hyper-cubic lattice in $d$ dimensions with linear size $L$ has $N=L^d$ vertices.
+\runinhead{Distances in Lattice Models} Regular lattices do not show the small-world effect.
+A regular hypercubic lattice in $d$ dimensions with linear size $L$ has $N=L^d$ vertices.
 The average vertex--vertex distance increases as $L$, or equivalently as

-\underline{\bf The Watts and Strogatz model}\\ Watts and Strogatz have proposed a small world model which interpolates smoothly in between a regular lattice and an Erd\"os-R\'enyi random graph.
-The construction starts with an one-dimensional lattice, see Fig.~\ref{networks1_model}(a).
-One goes through all links of the lattice and rewires the link with some probability $p$. \begin{quotation}

-\underline{\sl Rewiring probability}\\ We move one end of every link with the probability $p$ to a new position chosen at random from the rest of the lattice. \end{quotation} For small $p$ this process produces a graph which is still mostly regular but has a few connections which stretch long distances across the lattice as illustrated in Fig.~\ref{networks1_model}(a).
-The average coordination number of the lattice is by construction still the intial degree $z$.
-The number of neighbors of any particular vertex can be however greater or smaller than $z$.
+\runinhead{The Watts and Strogatz Model} Watts and Strogatz have proposed a small-world model that interpolates smoothly between a regular lattice and an Erd\"os--R\'enyi random graph.
+The construction starts with a one-dimensional lattice, see Fig.~\ref{networks1_model}(a).
+One goes through all the links of the lattice and rewires the link with some \hbox{probability $p$.} \begin{quotation} {\it Rewiring Probability.\enspace} We move one end of every link with the probability $p$ to a new position chosen at random from the rest of the lattice. \end{quotation} For small $p$ this process produces a graph {that} is still mostly regular but has a few connections that stretch long distances across the lattice as illustrated in Fig.~\ref{networks1_model}(a).
+The average \nobreak coordination number of the lattice is by construction still the initial degree $z$.
+The number of neighbors of any particular vertex can, however, be greater or smaller than $z$.

-\underline{\bf The Newman and Watts model}\\ A variation of the Watts--Strogatz model has been suggested by Newman and Watts.
-Instead of rewiring links between sites as in Fig.~\ref{networks1_model}(a), extra links, also called `shortcuts', are added between pairs of sites chosen at random, but no links are removed from the underlying lattice, see Fig.~\ref{networks1_model}(b).
+\runinhead{The Newman and Watts Model} A variation of the Watts--Strogatz model has been suggested by Newman and Watts.
+Instead of rewiring links between sites as in Fig.~\ref{networks1_model}(a), extra links, also called \qut{shortcuts}, are added between pairs of sites chosen at random, but no links are removed from the underlying lattice, see Fig.~\ref{networks1_model}(b).
 This model is somewhat easier to analyze than the original Watts and Strogatz model, because it is not possible for any region of the graph to become disconnected from the rest, whereas this can happen in the original model.